Psiphon-Inc/psiphon-windows/src/webui/README.md

 ## Technical and compatibility notes

+* MSVC can't cope with paths in resource names.
+So anything that needs to be accessed via resource must be in root.

 * IE7: Can't use data URIs.
 But IE8+ okay.

 * IE7, IE8, IE9: Responsive-ness doesn't work.